Skip to main content

 Halifax International Airport arrivals section

 If flights are more your fancy, then you’ll be arriving via Halifax Stanfield International Airport YHZ.
 Serving mainland Nova Scotia and neighbouring Maritime Provinces, they have flights arriving daily from all around the world.
 The airport is just an hour’s drive away from the Village of Chester (80 km / 50 mi) with plenty of car rental companies to get you moving once you’re on the ground.
-We reccomend if planning to rent a car upon arrival to book in advance.
-More options and information on travel upon arrival can be found on on Halifax Stanfield International Airport's website.
+We recommend if planning to rent a car upon arrival book in advance.
+More options and information on travel upon arrival can be found on Halifax Stanfield International Airport's website.

 person taking a photo of the sunset on their phone